 17. MAKE YOUR OWN FREEZER MEALS

-Those “ready in 5 minutes!” meals that you love so much for their convenience, but are out of question because of their cost, can be created at home for a fraction of the price.
+Those “ready in 5 minutes!” meals that you love so much because of their convenience, but are out of question because of their cost, can be created at home for a FRACTION of the price.

 18. USE LEFTOVERS TO MAKE SOUP

-Another great way to use up your leftovers is to throw it into a soup.
-If you have leftover chicken and some vegetables that are getting to the end of their life, throw it all together in a pot with some water, seasoning and noodles, and before you know if you have a big pot of homemade chicken noodle soup.
+If you have leftover chicken and some vegetables that are getting to the end of their life, throw it all together in a pot with some water, seasonings, and noodles and before you know if you have a big pot of homemade chicken noodle soup – YUM.

-Soup also freezes easily and is one of my favorite meals to pull out of the freezer on busy nights when I don’t have time to make supper.
+Soup also freezes really well and is one of my favorite meals to pull out of the freezer on busy nights when I don’t have time to make supper.

 19. BUY MEAT FROM FARMERS